mendhak/mendhak.github.io/staging_area/posts/2019-09-24-openstreetmap-workflow-marmari.md

 ![](/assets/images/openstreetmap-workflow-marmari/handwriting2.png)
 {% endgallery %}

-Once the correct or closest text was chosen, I would copy it, send it to myself on my laptop.
+Once the correct or closest text wa/assets/images/nextdns-nordvpn/007.pngs chosen, I would copy it, send it to myself on my laptop.

 But that still wasn't enough - [street names should be entered in mixed case](https://wiki.openstreetmap.org/wiki/Naming_conventions), even though the nameplates were all uppercase Greek.